- CANES HEADLINES: ALL NEWS POSTS

 Like the Hurricanes who played four of their nine matches close with three other squads, the Dolphins won six of their seventeen tighter games by a touchdown or less.

+"This is a competitive league for all the players," Miley noted.
+Spectators can see how both sides in any match show up to play their best and have fun.
+Nobody shows up just to kick a ball.
+All of the BSYSL coaches teach skills to challenge each team forward, and the players respond to the work by raising the level every week.
+In the BSYSL, soccer is great for kids, because every kid gets good playing time under coaches who care about kids as kids, not just players.
+The level rises for each team as the playing experience adds to each player's skills and confidence.
 As with any other sport, every successful individual or team needs to get used to that target on their back.
 Parents know that's how it goes in all kinds of business, not just sports.
+Kids on successful teams learn to handle that in stride.
 And parents generally want sports to help their kids in life.
 Miley is on board with that.
 "This is an important time for our kids.
 Of course I want my players to finish perfect, but the Highlighters won't hand that to us.
 Coach Darren coaches at a school like I used to do, and he believes in excellence for his kids, too.
-In fact, he was one of the coaches to respond to our challenge by offering to provide three of his players and coach the All-Stars.
+In fact, he was one of the coaches to respond to our challenge by offering to provide three of his players and also coach the All-Stars.
 Our players respect him for that, as well as his knowledge and sportsmanship.
 We know his team shows up with talent, experience, desire, and a chance to win any match.
 We have to remember our own work ethic and continue to compete against who we were to find out who we can become.
 Our players understand competition is meant to bring out the best from both sides.
 We want the best anyone can show us.
-We want the best from ourselves."
+We want the best from ourselves and from our opponents as all the kids grow in character."

 You must be logged in and associated with this team to post comments.
 If you are logged in and associated with this team, then your user association type does not have sufficient permissions to post comments.